 - Government-wide financial statements, which comprise the first two statements, provide both short-term and long-term information about the entity's overall financial position. - Fund financial statements focus on reporting the individual parts of County Office of Education operations in more detail.
-The fund financial statements comprise the remaining statements. - Governmental Funds provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the County Office of Education's programs. - Fiduciary Funds report balances for which the County Office of Education is a custodian or trustee of the funds, such as warrant pass through and pension funds.
+The fund financial statements comprise the remaining statements. - Governmental Funds provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the County Office of Education's programs. - ▶ Fiduciary Funds report resources held for the benefit of parties outside of the County Office of Education.
+Fiduciary funds are not reflected in the government-wide statement because the resources of the fund are not available to support the County Office of Education's own programs.